 Here’s how the experts say you can avoid taxes on Social Security, why you might not want to, and what taxes you may end up paying on your monthly benefit check.

 How much of your Social Security is taxable?

 It’s possible – and perfectly legal – to avoid paying taxes on your Social Security check.
-In fact, only about 40 percent of recipients pay any federal tax on their benefit.

 But here’s the caveat: To receive tax-free Social Security, your annual combined, or provisional, income must be under certain thresholds: